Looting on Fifth Avenue, Baseball Bats in Fishtown

 “George Floyd was killed as an innocent man.
 Nothing they do surprises me,” Dennis Leid, 37, told The Daily Beast.
 “You could tell me they pulled up in a fucking flyer saucer at this point and I would not be surprised.”

-Meanwhile, in the Fishtown neighborhood of Philadelphia, a contingent of mostly white locals armed with bats, clubs—and in one case, a long garden shovel—decided to mount their own opposition to the protesters.
+In Philadelphia, more than two dozen people were arrested after police turned tear gas and rubber bullets on hundreds of protesters marching down the Vine Street Expressway.
+Philadelphia police also told protesters they would be arrested for breaking the 6 p.m. curfew, according to the local CBS station.

+Meanwhile, a group of mainly white counter-protesters roamed the streets of South Philly and Fishtown, brandishing bats, clubs, shovels, and guns.
 They claimed to be protecting local businesses from looters, but at least one person claimed the group attacked him after he tried to film them.

-“I got called out for recording them and they beat the shit out of me and pushed my girlfriend,” tweeted journalist Jon Ehrens.

-The demonstrators initially said they had the blessing of local police, telling The Daily Beast that the cops “said we’re fine because we’re not out here causing trouble.”
-But even after police told them to disperse, a group stuck around, branding their weapons and shouting “asshole!” at their opponents across a four-lane thoroughfare.
-One, Oliver Cromof, jokingly called himself a white nationalist while talking to a black friend about his struggle to contain the energy in the Fishtown camp.
+Other social media users accused the counter-protesters of pushing and spitting on them, and a video showed what appeared to be a group of the men ripping a Black Lives Matter sign from a woman's arms.

+Asked about the police curfew, one of the South Philly protesters told The Daily Beast: “They’re not gonna bother us.
+I think they respect what we’re doing.”

+A group of about 75 men in Fishtown brandished their weapons and shouted “asshole!” at protesters across a four-lane thoroughfare until the police quietly told the group to go home.

+“We have this,” a supervisor said of the anti-police brutality protesters.
+“We’re going to arrest them if they don’t leave.”

-Some of the anti-police brutality protesters said it seemed unfair that the locals were being let go while they were being threatened with arrest.
+Across the street, some of the anti-police brutality group said it seemed unfair that the men were being let go while their group was being threatened with arrest.

 “No one is armed over here, but look over there,” one middle-aged woman said.
 “And they’re letting them go home.”